|116T.02||Corporation; members; board of directors; powers.|

 The membership terms, compensation, removal, and filling of vacancies of members of the board are governed by the bylaws of the corporation.

-The board shall locate and maintain the corporation's places of business within Carlton, Chisago, Isanti, Kanabec, or Pine County.
+Subd.
+5. Places of business.
+The board shall locate and maintain the corporation's places of business within Carlton, Chisago, Isanti, Kanabec, or Pine county.

 (b) A conference among directors by any means of communication through which the directors may simultaneously hear each other during the conference constitutes a board meeting if the number of directors participating in the conference is sufficient to constitute a quorum for the meeting.
 Participation in a meeting by that means constitutes presence in person at the meeting.

-Employees, officers, and directors of the corporation are not state employees, but are covered by section 3.736 and, at the option of the board, employees may participate in the state retirement plan for employees in the unclassified service, the state deferred compensation plan, and an insurance plan administered by the commissioner of finance.
+Subd.
+2. Status of employees.
+Employees, officers, and directors of the corporation are not state employees, but are covered by section 3.736 and, at the option of the board, employees may participate in the state retirement plan for employees in the unclassified service, the state deferred compensation plan, and an insurance plan administered by the commissioner of employee relations.

 (b) Except as specified in section 116T.02, subdivision 10, the state is not liable for the obligations of the corporation.